Gender equality: You get it, what about your mates?

 Categories:

-All right, maybe we don’t need to tell YOU about the benefits of gender equality, e.g.…
+Maybe we don’t need to tell you about the benefits of gender equality.

-Reduced rates of violence against women?
-Yep, YOU know all about it.
+You know all those benefits we mentioned like reduced rates of violence against women?
+Yep, you know all about it.

 Saving the economy billions a year?
-Sure, YOU have been all over this one for a while now...
+Sure, you've been all over this one for a while.

 Man searing glasses looking around and confused.

-So how do you help your friends move away from myths about men and women, without alienating them or making them feel like you’re telling them what to do?
-Here are a few tips:
+Here are a few tips to help your friends move away from myths about men and women, without alienating them or making them feel like you’re telling them what to do.

 Raise the topic with mates who are more likely to appreciate the ‘fairness’ of gender equality.
 It’s much harder to sell the benefits of gender equality to someone who sees the whole topic solely as a ‘women’s issue’, irrelevant to them, or too ‘feminist’ to even talk about.
 Start with your more open-minded mates and work from there.